 While the question is not free from doubt, we conclude that plaintiffs expressly waived a property damage claim in the district court if the MNFS statute were held applicable to their causes of action set forth in their complaint.
 The district court order of October 6, 1986, therefore, did deal with all the issues before it and was an appealable order.
-Defender dants' counsel's reference at oral argument to an amount which he felt may be owed to plaintiffs for property damage to their car was not a matter remaining before the district court for disposition.
+Defender arrent real and the least the court dants' counsel's reference at oral argument to an amount which he felt may be owed to plaintiffs for property damage to their car was not a matter remaining before the district court for disposition.
 We therefore determine that there is jurisdiction for us to decide the merits of this appeal.